Why it helps to get an car loan before you go car shopping

-Another major benefit of applying for a car loan before you head to the dealership is creating a realistic budget before you shop.
+Another benefit of applying for a car loan beforehand is the ability to set a realistic budget before you shop.
 It’s easy to be wowed by a car outside your price range if you don’t set a budget ahead of time.
-Having a preapproved loan offer for the amount you want to spend can keep you on track.
+Having a preapproved loan offer can keep you on track.

-As you prepare to apply for an auto loan, figure out what you can afford.
+Figure out what you can afford.
 Look at your monthly budget, your expenses and your savings goals, then determine how much you can pay for a car each month without sacrificing other financial goals.
 In addition to your monthly payment, consider the costs of auto insurance, maintenance and repairs.

 All of a sudden, the salesperson is showing you cars in the $20,000 range.
 Why?
 Because, if you took out a 72-month auto loan for $20,000, your monthly payment would only be $317.48 at 4.5% APR.